ericleasemorgan/bringing-algorithms/classification-and-clustering/README.md

 [INSERT IMAGE HERE.]

 As you can see, each author discuss a different topic almost exclusively.
-Emerson discusses men.
+Emerson discusses man.
 Alcot discusses Jo.
-Thoreau discusses water.
+Thoreau discusses Ben.
 Longfellow discusses the heart.

 As an extra exercise, use the authors.csv file as a template, change the author column to year, fill in the year of publication for each file, run the Tool again, visualize the results as a line chart, and see how themes may (or may not) have changed over time.

 ## Summary

-The processes of machine learning, such automatic classification and the generation of latent themes, are opportunities for librarianship.
+The processes of machine learning, such automatic classification and topic modeling, are opportunities for librarianship.
 The combination of full text, bibliographic description, and "intelligent" algorithms make for powerful tools to be applied to traditional library collections and services.

 ---
 Eric Lease Morgan &lt;emorgan@nd.edu&gt;